 Android Wear User Data Forensic Image Examination

 The thing with Android Wear is that it cannot store any application individually on its system.
-The process requires the application to first be downloaded on the paired smartphone and then be synced by downloading a copy of the app on the device.
+The process requires the application to first be downloaded on the paired smartphone.
+And then be synced by downloading a copy of the app on the device.
 Also, there are only a limited number of basic health-based applications that can be installed on the Wear.
 Chat messenger, gaming, email, or other such major applets can only be synced with the device and not installed or used on it.

 Image analysis applications can be used in the process like; FTK Imager or Scalpel, to mount and parse the forensic image of directories.
-We have used the latter to mount the image and extract SQLite Database of the same.
+We have used the latter to mount the image and extract the SQLite Database of the same.

 System

 This memory block consists of information that is entirely related to the device’s system.
-This included: applications that were installed, fonts that were set by default, the framework, and applications that came from the manufacturer, etc.
+This included: applications that were installed, fonts that were set by default, the framework, applications that came from the manufacturer, etc.

-The memory block name can be used to find out which one is storing the system image information, and then the command to list all directories can be executed.
+The memory block name can be used to find out which one is storing the system image information.
+And then the command to list all directories can be executed.
 There you can find minute particulars about the system which includes the file system, and directories like; app (application), bin (stores basic command along with system files information), Bluetooth (stores config files for device list that are auto-paired, vendor, stack, and did), etc.

 Data

-Although, a smartwatch isn’t programmed in a way that it could store much of data on it.
+Although, a smartwatch isn’t programmed in a way that it could store much data on it.
 But, it still is one of the most important folders of Android Wear OS, just like it is in Android OS forensics.
 All the data that is stored, if stored, is in database format.
 It is a sqlite3 DB file and thus, it clearly has a shared preference folder too consisting of config file belonging to all the applications which include the following folders; calendar, gms, contacts, media, and settings.
 Each of these folders consists of respective information that is gathered from the same application on the paired device.
-For instance, a calendar folder would be storing all the events, alarms, important calendar dates, etc., marked on the calendar of the paired device that is synced with the Android Wear for notifying the user.
+For instance, a calendar folder would be storing all the events, alarms, important calendar dates, etc. Marked on the calendar of the paired device that is synced with the Android Wear for notifying the user.

 Cache

 Cache, as already known is the data stored by the system, associated with an application so that future requests are handled quickly.
-The data is usually the replica of an existing data or result of a computation performed in the past.
+The data is usually the replica of existing data or the result of a computation performed in the past.
 In the case of Android Wear as well, the data serves the same purpose.

-In addition to this, the unallocated spaces in cache gathered log file information that the log file is copied or converted as last_log.
+In addition to this, the unallocated spaces in the cache gathered log file information that the log file is copied or converted as last_log.